Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning

 In the first stage, we aim to reconstruct high-quality geometry and appearance of the complex outdoor scenes using differentiable volume rendering.
 We represent the scene as an implicit signed distance function (SDF) and introduce multi-resolution feature grids to encode the spatial position.
 To alleviate the ambiguity caused by glass reflection, we introduce $F_d$ and $F_s$ to predict specular color and diffuse color, respectively.
 In addition, we optimize the SDF field of the scene under the condition of curvature loss and Eikonal loss.

 In the second stage, we focus on material decomposition.
 To solve the ill-conditioned inverse problem, we represent the spatially-varying material of the scene as a neural field $F_r$ and propose an adaptive material segmentation and cluster approach to condition the material estimation.
-Furthermore, we represent the environment light and visibility of any direction from arbitrary scene surface points as the spherical Gaussian mixture.
+Furthermore, we represent the environmental light using an analytical daylight model.
 They will be jointly optimized with the learnable material field $F_r$ employing a physically-based rendering pipeline.